 Facilities: Make sure you’re stocked up on snacks as there’s only a small 7/11 at the entrance to the park.
 If you’re not soaking up the sun or cooling off under a banyan tree in the arboretum, you can rent a bike to cycle your way around the park.
 Or why not challenge your friends to a race across the lake in a pedalo?!
 Toilets and changing rooms available.

 Directions: Take the MTR to Hong Kong Disneyland, then bus R8 to the lake.

-Let us know where you’ll be visiting for a bite to eat in the comments section below.
 Remember to leave each park as you found it and follow the current social distancing rules.